-A popular way is through a questionnaire delivered to all of the households in the area covered by your community- this could be the community council area or the area generally felt to belong to your community.
+Postal surveys delivered to all of the households in the area are a popular way to assess housing need.
+This could be the community council area or the area generally felt to belong to your community.

-These are pre-publicised drop-in sessions where people with housing needs, those just looking to explore different options or people looking for grants information can meet with Rural Housing Scotland or similar organisation.
-At the meeting they will be provided with advice and the number and range of enquiries received during the surgery provides useful data to measure local housing needs and demands.
+Pre-publicised drop-in sessions, or housing surgeries, can capture views from people with pressing housing needs, those just looking to explore different options, or people looking for information from Rural Housing Scotland or similar organisations.
+As well as providing help and advice to individuals on the day, the number and range of enquiries received during the surgery provides useful data to measure local housing needs and demands.

 Private estates can also provide information on the level of demand for their housing.